ioBroker/ioBroker.js-controller/docs/en/community/docmarkdown.md

 [foo]: http://example.com/  (Optionaler Titel)

-** Note: ** There is a known bug in Markdown 1.0.1 that hinders the function of single quotes as a separator for link titles.
+** Note: ** There is a known bug in Markdown 1.0.1 that hinders the function of single quotation marks as separators for link titles.

 The link URL can optionally be packed in angle brackets:

 [id]: <http://example.com/>  "Optionaler Titel hier"

-The title attribute can also be set to the next line and indented with more spaces or tabs.
-This looks better with long URLs:
+The title attribute can also be placed on the next line and indented with more spaces or tabs.
+This looks better with long urls:

 [id]: http://example.com/langer/pfad/zu/seite

         "Optional title here"

-Link definitions are only used to create links while Markdown processes the document and are removed from the document before the HTML is output.
+Link definitions are only used to create links while Markdown is processing the document and are removed from the document before the HTML is output.

-The identifiers for link definitions may consist of letters, numbers, spaces, and punctuation marks.
-They are *independent* of uppercase and lowercase:
+The identifier for link definitions may consist of letters, numbers, spaces and punctuation marks.
+They are *independent* of upper and lower case:

-[Link text] [a] [link text] [A]
+[Link-Text] [a] [Link-Text] [A]

 The two link definitions are equivalent.

-The *implied link identifier* allows you to omit the link identifier.
-In this case, the link text is used as the identifier.
-An empty set of square brackets is simply added to the link text:
+The *implied link identifier* allows the link identifier to be omitted.
+In this case the link text is used as an identifier.
+An empty set of square brackets is simply appended to the link text:

 [Google] []